annamccartan3/annamccartan3/README.md

 ## :sunflower: Hi there!

-I'm **Anna**, a senior at the University of Notre Dame, studying biochemistry and data science.
+I'm **Anna**, a senior at the University of Notre Dame, studying **Biochemistry** and **Data Science**.
 I’m passionate about employing computational tools to streamline medical research and improve healthcare outcomes.
 In my free time, I love hiking, reading mystery novels, and solving crossword puzzles!

 ---

 ### Goals
 - Communicate data insights through interactive apps and dashboards.
 - Explore the fundamentals of Natural Language Processing (NLP) and fine-tune large language models (LLMs).
 - Develop, evaluate, and optimize predictive models.

 ---